The glycemic index, simply put, is a measure of how quickly a food causes our blood sugar levels to rise.

 Meanwhile, foods with a low GI are digested and absorbed at a slower rate, and, subsequently, cause a slower rise in blood sugar levels.
 These are typically rich in fiber, protein and/or fat.
 Examples of these include apples with a glycemic index of 28, Greek-style yogurt at 11, and peanuts at 7.
 Keep in mind that a low GI doesn't mean a food is high in nutrients.
 You still need to choose healthy foods from all five food groups.

 Diets centered on mostly low-GI foods can make it easier to achieve and maintain a healthy weight, since these foods keep us feeling fuller, longer.
-Low-GI diets have also been shown to improve insulin resistance, and lower glucose, cholesterol and triglyceride levels in people with type 2 diabetes.
+Low-GI diets also have been shown to improve insulin resistance, and lower glucose, cholesterol and triglyceride levels in people with type 2 diabetes.

 One exception to the recommendation of a mostly low-GI diet is after intense or prolonged exercise.
 Consuming high glycemic foods can actually be more beneficial for muscle recovery, since they're rapidly digested.